shoutem/shoutem.github.io/_posts/1-1-2-DevelopmnetEnvironment.md

 $ npm install -g @shoutem/cli
 ```

-Flag ```-g``` is to install command line tool globally, so you can use `shoutem` command from any folder.
+Flag ```-g``` is to install CLI globally, so you can use `shoutem` command from any folder.

 <hr />

 Each Shoutem user can become Shoutem developer.
-Register as developer with:
+Register as a developer with:

 ```ShellSession
 $ shoutem register